Family Matters: Home media

-Related media and spinoffs
+Related media and spin-offs

 Urkel Saves Santa: The Movie!

 On September 1, 2021, it was announced an animated Christmas film Urkel Saves Santa: The Movie! (originally Did I Do That to the Holidays?
 A Steve Urkel Story) was planned to air on Cartoon Network as part of the block ACME Night in 2022.
 It was set to be released on HBO Max.
 However, on August 22, 2022, it was announced the film would not be moving forward on HBO Max and would be shopped elsewhere as a result of the Warner Bros.
 Discovery merger.
 Warner Bros.
 Discovery instead released the film on digital on November 21, 2023.